jamesdelaneyie/fileswiper/docs/index.md

 # ✨File*swiper*

-A tiny Mac OSX app that lets you sort out the contents of a folder by swiping files into buckets.
+A tiny macOS app that lets you sort out the contents of a folder by swiping files into buckets.
 Built with Electron.

+### Features
+- File previews for all native macOS file types
+- Drag (or throw) files from the stack into buckets to move them
+- Skip files by swiping them upwards
+- Trash files by swiping them into the trash can
+- Add up to 5 buckets to sort files into
+- Sort files by name, size, and last modified date
+- See file size, type, and last modified date at a glance
+- Move history, undo the last move
+- Folder watching, file list updates on OS level file changes
+- Double click to preview file at full size

 ### Interesting bits: